-- 3. Content of Class Notice.
-The Class Notice shall contain: the definitions of the certified Settlement Classes; a general description of the State Lawsuit and its claims, issues, and defenses; material terms of this proposed State Agreement including who will and will not be Payment Recipients; Class Counsel's request for attorneys' fees and costs; Service Awards; options available to Settlement Class Members, including the manner, time limits, forum and form of an objection to this Settlement; the right of any Settlement Class Member to enter an appearance pro se or through an attorney to object to the State Agreement or any of its terms; the manner, time limits, and forum and form of a request to opt out of this Settlement; the website address required to be maintained by Class Counsel; the date, time, and location of the Fairness Hearing; and the binding effect of the State Agreement on Settlement Class Members who do not opt out of the Settlement. - 4.
-Establishment of Website.
+3. Content of Class Notice.
+The Class Notice shall contain: the definitions of the certified Settlement Classes; a general description of the State Lawsuit and its claims, issues, and defenses; material terms of this proposed State Settlement Agreement including who will and will not be Payment Recipients; Class Counsel's request for attorneys' fees and costs; Service Awards; options available to Settlement Class Members, including the manner, time limits, forum and form of an objection to this Settlement; the right of any Settlement Class Member to enter an appearance pro se or through an attorney to object to the State Settlement Agreement or any of its terms; the manner, time limits, and forum and form of a request to opt out of this Settlement; the website address required to be maintained by Class Counsel; the date, time, and location of the Fairness Hearing; and the binding effect of the State Settlement Agreement on Settlement Class Members who do not opt out of the Settlement.
+The notice shall also inform Class Members that they may also be members of the class certified in the Federal Lawsuit, which has different opt out provisions.

+4. Establishment of Website.
 Class Counsel shall, at their own expense, publish information regarding the Settlement on a website, including information on how to object to or opt out of the Settlement of the State Lawsuit and the deadline to do so.
 The website shall also include a copy of this State Settlement Agreement, the motion for attorneys' fees and costs including a copy of the agreement between Class Counsel and Plaintiffs, key pleadings, and information regarding the Federal Lawsuit and Federal Settlement Agreement.
 The web address for the website shall be included in the Class Notice.
-The website shall remain available starting 7 days after Preliminary Approval through December 31, 2018.
+The website shall remain available starting 7 days after Preliminary Approval through December 31, 2019.

-- 5. Opt-Out Process.
-A Settlement Class Member not wanting to participate in this Settlement and not wanting to release claims pursuant to this Settlement shall submit a valid and timely Opt-Out Letter. - a.
-To be valid, the Opt-Out Letter shall contain a statement which clearly conveys a request to be excluded from the Settlement Class, the individual's full name, mailing address, telephone number, and must be signed and dated. - b.
+5. Opt-Out Process.
+A Settlement Class Member not wanting to participate in this Settlement and not wanting to release claims pursuant to this Settlement shall submit a valid and timely Opt-Out Letter.

+a.
+To be valid, the Opt-Out Letter shall contain a statement which clearly conveys a request to be excluded from the Settlement Class, the individual's full name, mailing address, telephone number, and must be signed and dated.

+b.
 To be timely, the Opt-Out Letter must be postmarked by the date indicated in the Notice, sixty (60) days after the Notice is first mailed to Settlement Class Members.
 However, those Settlement Class Members who are mailed a new Notice after their original Notice was returned to sender shall have until the later of 14 calendar days from the date that the new Notice was postmarked or the original opt-out deadline to submit an Opt-Out Letter.
 No Opt-Out Letter will be honored if postmarked after the deadline set forth in this paragraph.
 All Opt-Out Letters shall be sent to Class Counsel, who shall compile a list of the persons who have validly and timely opted out and submit the list to the Court under seal prior to the Fairness Hearing, with a copy to counsel for the State.
-Opt-Out Letters shall be made available for inspection by Class Counsel or counsel for the State promptly upon request.
+Opt-Out Letters shall be made available for inspection by the Court or counsel for the State promptly upon request.